Black Diamond Alpine Start Hoody

 Other Versions of the Black Diamond Alpine Start

 We put the women’s Alpine Start Hoody through its paces for this review, and Black Diamond makes the jacket in a men’s version for the same price ($165).
 Compared to the women’s model, the men’s Alpine Start has an identical feature set including gusseted underarms, a single chest pocket, and a helmet-compatible hood.
-Where the two differ is in colorways and weight: the men’s jacket is available in five unique color options at the time of publishing and tips the scales at 7.4 ounces.
+Where the two differ is in colorways and weight: the men’s jacket is available in seven unique color options at the time of publishing and tips the scales at 7.4 ounces.
 Further, there is a non-hooded variation of the jacket that trims weight by 0.9 ounces, although availability of this style is pretty limited.

 - Standout breathability, especially when compared to other windbreakers in its weight class.